Spring Garden Revival

 Reading Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching supports Reading’s compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters pollutants from stormwater, protecting local waterways.
-Properly installed mulch enhances infiltration, moderates stormwater temperature, and reduces phosphorus and nitrogen loading.
-Erosion control blankets and mulch are used on slopes and drainage channels, with best management practices including prompt cleanup from impervious surfaces and coordination with municipal street sweeping.
-For technical support, contact: Reading Engineering Department
+Strategic mulching is a key best management practice (BMP) for stormwater control and compliance with the MS4 permit under the Clean Water Act and MassDEP Stormwater Standards.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, lowering pollutant loads and protecting local waterways.
+Properly installed mulch enhances infiltration, moderates stormwater temperature, and reduces phosphorus and nitrogen runoff.
+Erosion control blankets and mulch are used on slopes and drainage channels, especially during construction.
+Residents should promptly clean mulch from impervious surfaces and coordinate with municipal street sweeping.
+For technical support, contact:

 16 Lowell Street, Reading, MA 01867